openbridge/nginx/README.md

 # Permissions
-We have standardized on the user, group and UID/GID to work seamlessly with other applications [like PHP-FPM](https://hub.docker.com/r/openbridge/ob_php-fpm/)
+We had standardized on the user, group and UID/GID to work seamlessly with other applications [like PHP-FPM](https://hub.docker.com/r/openbridge/ob_php-fpm/)

 ```docker
 && addgroup -g 82 -S www-data \